-But, it’s important to realise that everyone has a responsibility to protect it; whether you’re taking your dog for a stroll, or heading out on a camping trip, there are a number of actions you can take to ensure that you can GetOutside without leaving a trace.
+But, it’s important to realise that everyone has a responsibility to protect it; whether you’re taking your dog for a stroll, or heading for a cycle ride, there are a number of actions you can take to ensure that you can get outside without leaving a trace.

 It goes without saying that litter does not belong in the countryside.
 It doesn’t just ruin the beauty of the surroundings, but also, leaving behind litter and leftover food can be extremely dangerous to wildlife and is a criminal offence.